New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Aflac CEO Dan Amos accepted the Salute to Greatness award

-Aflac CEO Dan Amos accepted the “Salute to Greatness” award from the Dr. Martin Luther King, Jr. Center in Atlanta.
+Aflac Chairman and CEO Dan Amos accepted the “Salute to Greatness” award from the Dr. Martin Luther King, Jr. Center in Atlanta.

 2015